dbarzin/mercator/INSTALL.md

 ## Mail configuration

-If you wish to send notification e-mails from Deming.
+If you wish to send notification e-mails from Mercator.
 You have to configure the SMTP server access in .env

     MAIL_HOST='smtp.localhost'